.NET Core on LinuxDevOps is on the rise

 • Git 2.x.

 RPM repository.
 RPM packages needed to be stored somewhere.
-We were supposed to use the same corporate RPM repository that is available to all Linux hosts.
-And so they did.
+We were supposed to use the same corporate RPM repository that was accessible to everyone.
+Linux hosts.
+That's what we did.
 The repository server is configured webhook which downloaded the required RPM package from the specified location.
 The package version of the webhook was reported by the Build agent.

 gitlab.
-Attention!
-GitLab is used here not by developers, but by the operations department to control application versions, package versions, control the status of all Linux machines, and it stores the recipe - all Puppet manifests.
+Please note: GitLab is not used by developers here, but by the operations department to control application versions, package versions, and the status of all Linux-machines and it stores the recipe - all Puppet manifests.

 Puppet - resolves all controversial points and delivers exactly the configuration that we want from Gitlab.